 - Landlord to Tenant (Month-to-Month) [.pdf] – notice is required at least 30 days prior to a payment date in New York for month-to-month leases or “at will” tenants that pay rent month-to-month.

 Purpose.
 A New York lease termination letter (“Notice to Vacate”) is a required document to end month-to-month lease agreements in New York.
 State law requires giving at least 30 days notice for termination.
 However, state law does not require notice to be given to end fixed term lease agreements on their end date.

-Read further to learn more about the residential lease termination process in New York and how many days notice are required in which situations.
+Read further to learn more about notice requirements and the residential lease termination process in New York.

 What is a Lease Termination Notice?

 A residential lease termination notice is delivered to a tenant when a landlord requests to end the lease agreement.
 The ultimate goal of this notice is to have the tenant move out of the property within the specific time frame indicated by New York law.

 In the state of New York, a lease termination notice is something that is used when a landlord needs the tenant to vacate the property in question.
 It can be a simple request that is used when the terms of the lease are broken, and it will help guarantee that everything about the rental arrangement that did not go according to what was agreed upon is in writing in the same location.

 This is a legal document, so it must be delivered to the tenant with more than 30 days remaining before the move out date that you are requesting them to leave by.
 The tenant may also use this document to inform a landlord that they are planning on leaving the unit, and it must be provided with at least a 30-day notice as well.